 We like retirement portfolios to carry fund fees lower than 1/10th of a percent annually and have an allocation with around 60% stocks and 40% bonds.
-Aside from your holdings, your retirement portfolio should also have about 2 years of income in cash to protect the portfolio from withdrawals during market downturns.
-Your personal allocation for retirement depends on many factors including your family's net worth and financial plan objectives.
+Aside from vour holdings. vour retirement portfolio should also have about 2 years of income in cash to protect the portfolio from withdrawals market downturns. during Your for allocation retirement personal depends on many factors including your family's net worth and financial plan objectives.